gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ### CDT

 The minimum CDT version is 8.6.
-Do not try to use earlier versions, since either the install will fail (with something like `... requires 'bundle org.eclipse.cdt 8.6.0' but it could not be found`), or it will not run properly.
+Do not try to use earlier versions, since either the install will fail (with something like _... requires 'bundle org.eclipse.cdt 8.6.0' but it could not be found_), or it will not run properly.

 As mentioned before, the recommended way is to use a fresh **Eclipse IDE for C/C++ Developers** for the cross ARM development projects.
 Even if you did so, but especially if you did not do so, it is a good idea to check if you really have the latest version available.
 For this, enter the _Eclipse_ menu and go to **Help** → **Install New Software**

 ![Install new software]({{ site.baseurl }}/assets/images/2016/install-new-software.png)

-* select *Work with:* **Luna** (or more recent)
+* select *Work with:* **Mars** (or more recent)
 * if the *Group items by category *is enabled, expand the **Programming Languages** group
 * select the **C/C++ Development Tools** feature
 * click the **Next** button and follow the usual installation procedure